ethercrab-rs/ethercrab/SPECNOTES.md

 If a port is in loopback, it simply means data is passed straight through it.

+## Sync modes - free run

+ETG1020 Table 69: 0x1C32 Free Run shows values to read from SDOs to verify/monitor/set run mode.

+The types for these values (or some of them anyway) are defined in ETG1000.6 Table 78 – Sync Manager Synchronization

+We also have 0x1C33 which is for inputs.

 # Reading config from EEPROM

 ## Sync managers